Photography in Iceland

 IN THE WESTMAN ISLANDS

-- Sundown is already around 4pm in Iceland at this time of the year.
+- Scout for Northern Lights after dark.
+Sunset is about 4:50pm this time of year.
 This makes it convenient to photograph the Northern Lights in the late afternoon and evening.

 IN THE WESTMAN ISLANDS

-- The Westman Islands is the best kept secret in Iceland for tourists and photographers alike.
-Towering cliffs, spectacular volcanos, crashing ocean waves are all part and parcel of nature on the islands within easy reach.
+The Westman Islands are the best kept secret in Iceland, a real gem for tourists and photographers alike.
+Towering cliffs, spectacular volcanos and crashing ocean waves are all part and parcel of nature on the islands. – within easy reach.

 OFF TO THE MAINLAND